Sommer Ray Goes Braless In A Dress & Reveals A Piercing

 Prior to this update, Sommer shared a photo of herself rocking a yellow, off-the-shoulder shirt.
 This update consisted of five photos, and showed the model looking happy.
 The shirt was light yellow with white, horizontal stripes.
 It had a cropped cut, along with a low neckline.

-Behind Ray, you could see a ton of green plants.
+Behind Ray, viewers could see a ton of green plants.
 She wore natural-looking makeup, including light lipstick and a hint of eyeshadow.

 The model joked about her subscription box in the captions, which is a new service that she’s been promoting on her social media page.